 What is colic?

-- It lasts for at least 3 hours a day
+• Crying lasts for at least 3 hours per day

-The colicky baby will start crying as if in apparent pain—turning red-faced, grimacing, fists clenched, legs flexed, back arched, legs kicking, spitting-up, and passing gas.
+A colicky baby will start crying as if in pain—turning red-faced, grimacing, clenching fists, flexing legs, arching back, kicking legs, spitting-up, and passing gas.
 Sometimes, feedings will temporarily stop the screaming, only to resume when the nipple is taken or pushed away.
-Importantly, colicky infants continue to gain weight and grow normally, which is reassuring and helps to exclude other diagnoses.

 How is colic diagnosed?